St Volodymyr's Cathedral: History and description

 The cathedral risked damage during the Polish–Soviet War in 1920.
 During the Soviet period, the cathedral narrowly escaped demolition, but not closure.
-Until the Second World War it served as a museum of religion and atheism.
+Until the Second World War, it served as a museum of religion and atheism.
 The relics of Saint Barbara, a martyr of the 3rd century AD, were transferred to St Volodymyr's from the St. Michael's Golden-Domed Monastery before it was destroyed by the Bolsheviks, and have remained there since.

-After the war the cathedral was reopened and since remained continually open.
+After the war, the cathedral was reopened and has since remained continually open.
 It was then the main church of the Kyiv Metropolitan See of the Ukrainian Exarchate.
 The cathedral was one of the few places in the USSR where tourists could openly visit a working Orthodox Church.
-It saw the revival of Orthodox religion in 1988 when the millennium celebration of the Baptism of Rus' marked a change in Soviet policy on religion.
+It saw the revival of Orthodox religion in 1988 when the millennium celebration of the Baptism of Rus' marked a late change in Soviet policy on religion.

 After the dissolution of the Soviet Union, St Volodymyr's Cathedral ownership became an issue of controversy between two denominations that both claim to represent Ukrainian Orthodox Christianity – the Ukrainian Orthodox Church, a church with an autonomous status that was, at the time, under the Moscow Patriarchate, and the newly established Ukrainian Orthodox Church – Kyiv Patriarchate, which, ultimately, won the control over the cathedral.

-Spiritual leaders of the Ukrainian Orthodox Church of Kyiv Patriarchy continue to conduct religious services and prayers in St. Volodymyr's Cathedral.
-All the ceremonies are conducted in Ukrainian, accompanied during religious holidays by the Cathedral choir, which is often joined by opera singers.